When to Skip Your Morning Workout

 All this to say…. sleep is super important!

 And it warrants missing a morning workout if you’re not getting enough shut-eye.
 Now, I’m not saying miss every workout or change your entire routine to workout in the evenings.
 What I am saying: prioritize sleep the same way you prioritize your workouts or anything else important to you.
-And if you hit the hay a little later than you’d like, go ahead and postpone your workout to ensure you get enough sleep.
+And if you hit the hay a little later than you’d like, go ahead and postpone your next morning’s workout to ensure you get enough sleep.

 So what’s “enough sleep” anyway?
 It varies person to person, but 7-9 hours is good for most people.
 You’ll want to feel rested in the morning, and ensure you’re getting uninterrupted sleep, too.